Cloud-Schematics/LAMP/README.md

 - **Add Server** and **Cancel Server** classic infrastructure permissions that you can find in the **Account** permission set
 - All permissions that are included in the **Devices** classic infrastructure permission set
 - **Add Compute with Public Network Port** classic infrastructure permission that you can find in the **Network** permission set
--

 ## Configuring your deployment values

 Set the following variables before you use the template:

-* `softlayer_username` is a the infrastructure user name.
-Go to **Access (IAM) > Users**, and select your name.
-Then, verify the user name is listed in the VPN password section.
-* `softlayer_api_key` is a classic infrastructure API key.
-Go to **Access (IAM) > Users**, and select your name.
-Then, verify that a classic infrastructure API key is included in the API keys section.
-If you don't have one already, you can create one from the [IBM Cloud API keys page](https://cloud.ibm.com/iam/apikeys).

-You must also set the following deployment values on the Create page.
-You can enter customized values or accept the defaults.
+### Required values

+When you select the LAMP template from the IBM Cloud catalog, you must enter the following values before you can apply the template:

+* `softlayer_api_key`: Enter the API key to access IBM Cloud classic infrastructure.
+For more information for how to create an API key and retrieve it, see [Managing classic infrastructure API keys](https://cloud.ibm.com/docs/iam?topic=iam-classic_keys).
+* `softlayer_username`: Enter the user name to access IBM Cloud classic infrastructure.
+You can retrieve the user name by following the instructions for retrieving your classic infrastructure API key.
+* `ssh_key`: Enter a public SSH key that you use to access your classic infrastructure virtual server instance.
+For more information about adding an SSH key and uploading the key to IBM Cloud, see [Adding an SSH key](https://cloud.ibm.com/docs/infrastructure/ssh-keys?topic=ssh-keys-adding-an-ssh-key).

+### Optional values

+Before you apply the template in IBM Cloud, you can choose to customize the following default values:

 |Variable Name|Description|Default Value|
 |-------------|-----------|-------------|